AdyRock/com.soma.connect/README.txt

 HOW DOES IT WORK
 It connects to the Connect Hub via the Soma API.
-The hub requires firmware version 2.0.6 or later.
+The Connect hub requires Soma firmware version 2.0.6 or later.

 CURRENTLY SUPPORTED:
 * Soma Shades and Tilt